rileyle/UCGretina/README.md

 (produces the binary UCGretina_LH)

+To use the LBL scanning table:

+    $ make SCANNING=1

+(produces the binary UCGretina_Scan)

-The executables UCGretina and UCGretina_LH are automatically installed in
+Executables are automatically installed in

     $G4WORKDIR/bin/$G4SYSTEM